zihaadk/secure-software-development/README.md

 15            | Japan
 12            | Russia

-Once completed the user will be required to save thier AccessID and Password.
+Once completed the user will be required to save their AccessID and Password.
 These credentials will be used to login to the application.

 ## Main Application ##